codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 Use the Embedded Link solution to benefit from a pre-built code component that melds best practices together with our extensive experience in building authorization flows, while seamlessly embedding it into your webpage or front-end application.

 Embedded Link is a JavaScript component that neatly sits in your front-end code, and can be deployed in a matter of minutes.
-It supports TypeScript and various JavaScript frameworks, including React.
+The component works with all major JavaScript frameworks, including React, and also with vanilla JavaScript.
+You can choose to implement the component in TypeScript.

 We built Embedded Link to be flexible so that you can integrate and initialize it in any way you want, and provide the user with a native feel of your authorization journey.